yihufree/URL-Navigator/docs/user_guide.md

 - Use the right-click menu and select "Move to..."

 ### Open the Magic Box
-Also known as Open the Mystery Box, it can be opened by clicking the circular magic box button on the upper right corner.
+it can be opened by clicking the circular magic box button on the upper right corner.
 You can directly select a number (1-5) or enter a number (>5) to browse randomly.

 ### Searching